nylki/pen-paper-coffee-vscode/README.md

 *Pen Paper Coffee* is a syntax theme for [Visual Studio Code](https://code.visualstudio.com/) and is specifically designed for writing papers, essays etc. in [markdown](https://en.wikipedia.org/wiki/Markdown).
 The theme features  several useful, but not distracting syntax highlightings.
 The overall colors are inspired by the soft beige paper you would find in a notebook.
 While the ink (text color) is a dark blue, all quotes and citations are in a warm brownish orange to contrast them better to your own words.
-When writing text, not code, I usually set a line height of 1.4 or 1.5 in atoms settings, as you can see in the sample screenshots.

 Although the goal of this theme was to have a pleasant markdown writing experience, it looks good with other docs too!
 I personally use it for much of my coding work (JS, HTML, CSS, c++, python, glsl).